Pre-rendering (SSG)

 Without pre-rendering, the HTML of a page is rendered at request-time (when the user goes to that page).

-If you pre-render all yours pages, then this removes the need for a production server: your app consists only of static assets (HTML, JS, CSS, images, ...) that you can deploy to so-called "static hosts" such as GitHub Pages, Cloudflare Pages, or Netlify.
+If you pre-render all of your pages, then you no longer need a production server: your app will consist only of static assets (HTML, JS, CSS, images, ...) that you can deploy to so-called "static hosts" such as GitHub Pages, Cloudflare Pages, or Netlify.

 If you don't pre-render, then you need a production server in order to be able to dynamically render the HTML of your pages at request-time.
 (A Node.js production server, or a Node.js-like production environment such as Cloudflare Workers or Vercel.)